rschwa6308/Lip-Synth/README.md

-# Bitcamp2022
+# LipSynth
-Russell Schwartz and Ryan Druffel
+Hackathon project by Russell Schwartz, Ryan Druffel, and Andoni Sanguesa for Bitcamp2022.

+The site is live!
+[TRY IT OUT HERE!](https://www.lipsynth.com/)

+For more details, see our [devpost submission](https://devpost.com/software/lip-synth)

 ## Usage
 To run the dev server, first install required packages